There’s so much to know.

 We support budding entrepreneurs annually at the Madison College Challenge business plan competition.
 All Madison College students interested in starting their own small business are encouraged to enter.
 Finalists have a chance to win a cash prize micro-investment, as well as many other great prizes that will help you develop a successful small business.

-Small Business Entrepreneurship diploma classes may be offered at these Madison College campuses:
+Small Business Entrepreneurship classes are offered at the Madison College Truax campus.

-MATC's Small Business Entrepreneurship diploma holders are ready for a range of professional positions, including:
+Graduates of the Small Business Entrepreneurship program are ready for a range of professional positions, including:

 - Small Business Owner/Manager

 - Department Manager

 - Sales Associate